SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/frosted-glass.md

 * Combine [Glass](/wiki/elements/glass) and [Water](/wiki/elements/water) to make [Frosted Glass](/wiki/elements/frosted-glass).
 This process is known as [Make Frosted Glass](/wiki/recipes/make-frosted-glass).

+## How to use?

+_Frosted Glass is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)